Applying for Internship

 Internship Program Admissions

 • Applicants to the University of Arizona Doctoral Internship Program should be enrolled in a Ph.D. or Psy.D. program in clinical, counseling, or school psychology at the time of application.
 Theoretical background in psychology at the graduate level should include courses in abnormal psychology, developmental psychology, social psychology or cultural anthropology, biological bases of behavior, psychological assessment, psychotherapy, and professional and ethical standards in psychology.
 Applicants are required to have a minimum of three years of graduate training.
+For applicants in doctoral programs that do not grant Master’s degrees, please specify this in your cover letter and indicate that your doctoral program has approved your readiness for internship.

 • The program has a minimum requirement of 400 hours combined intervention or assessment hours.
 During application reviews, the total number of hours is evaluated in terms of the nature of the applicants’ experiences, settings, and supervision, and their overall fit to the track the applicant is applying to.